davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ## Prerequisites

 ### Datadog account
 To perform the steps in this guide, you'll need a Datadog account.
-See [https://www.datadoghq.com/](https://www.datadoghq.com/) to create a free account, or to log in if you already have one.
+See [https://www.datadoghq.com/](https://www.datadoghq.com/) to log in, or to create a free trial account.

 ### Datadog integrations
 Within your Datadog account settings, you'll need to install integrations for the components of the LAMP stack to be monitored.